-LinkedIn is the most effective social platform for B2B companies, but it is a difficult nut to crack.
+LinkedIn is the most effective social platform for B2B companies, but it is also the most difficult nut to crack.
 Most companies struggle with understanding the algorithm and attracting substantial visibility and engagement to their content.

 1. Optimize Your LinkedIn Page for Optimum Visibility